-An important factor in whether RFID systems can be used in commerce is that the same type of tags can be applied to different products, as this can lead to an increase in the scale of production of the tags, which ultimately reduces the price of the tags to an acceptable level.
+An important factor in the ability of RFID systems to be used in business is that the same type of label can be applied to different products, as this can lead to an increase in the scale of production of the label, which ultimately reduces the price of the label to an acceptable level.
 For some valuable items, however, the size of the label is far more important than the price of the label.

 In general, UHF tags are larger than UF tags.
 For small, expensive items, a slightly larger label is likely to affect the appearance of the item, as in this case the label is required to be as small as possible and does not pose a problem to the user.
 From the point of view of tag storage data, read-only tags are generally one-time programmable, low-cost, but must have a backup database for efficient tracking.

 The tag data that can be read and written multiple times is relatively large, and generally can store all product information without the support of the backup database.
 This type of tag is more expensive and larger in size than a one-time programmable tag.

 For manufacturers, the least they want to see is that the reading of RFID data delays the speed of production.
 UHF tags have a long read range and are generally suitable for use on boxes or pallets; HF has a short reading distance and is suitable for fixed locations such as shelves.